garikAsplund/garik.codes/src/routes/blog/Space.md

 The most amazing thing is that it worked.
 Everything worked, and it worked rather well.

 Originally designed for 1-5 flights, Ingenuity flew a total of 72 times.
-In just over 3 years it flew for more than 2 hours and covered some 17 kilometers (11 miles).
+In just over 3 years it flew for more than 2 hours and covered some 17 kilometers.

 Here's a recap of the commercial off-the-shelf (COTS) approach: